Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``

    Doing a PUT on the BTC xpubs endpoint will add an extended public key for bitcoin mainnet.
-All derived addresses that have ever had a transaction from this xpub and derivation path will be found and added for tracking in rotki.
+All derived addresses that have ever had a transaction from this xpub and derivation path will be found and added for tracking in backend.

    **Example Request**: